jichengzh/fpt_LLM/tutorial/tutorial_activation_accelerator_linux.md

 The full flow can be divided into four steps: Generate HLS IP, Generate bitstream, PYNQ environment setup, Verification with PYNQ.
 Executing these four steps in sequence will allow you to successfully run the baseline version.

+The baseline version is based on Vitis HLS 2022.2.

 ## Generate HLS IP

 The source files of activation accelerator baseline version and the tcl script are stored in `prj/baseline/kernel_hls`